 The Medicines (Restrictions on the Administration of Veterinary Medicinal Products)Regulations 1994 prevent the administration of a veterinary medicine to ananimal without a marketing authorisation (a product licence) for the indication andspecies.
 Exceptions may be made in the absence of a licensed product (the cascadeprinciple).
 In the UK, prescription of veterinary medicines is primarily the responsibility registered veterinary surgeons.
-Personal licence holders under the ASPA whoare authorised to perform anaesthesia and surgery in research animals and who donot hold veterinary qualifications must obtain and administer drugs under the direction of a veterinary surgeon.
-A pharmacist may only supply licensed medicines foruse in animals under the direction or prescription of a veterinary surgeon.
-Medicalpractitioners may not legally prescribe medicines for use in animals.
+Personal licence holders under the ASPA whoare authorised to perform anaesthesia and surgery in research animals and who donot hold veterinary qualifications must obtain and administer drugs under the direction or prescription of a veterinary surgeon.
+Medical practitioners for use in animals under the direction or prescription of a veterinary surgeon.
+Medical practitioners may not legally prescribe medicines for use in animals.
 The cascade for prescribing veterinary medicines where no product for the speciesor indication has a marketing authorisation (off label prescribing) is as follows: